Guild of Television Camera Professionals: GTC Academy

 As part of the GTC's educational remit they hold regular "Academy" days at universities across the UK.
 These serve to not only broaden the understanding of what the GTC does but also to enable attendees to listen and talk to established camera professionals.

 GTC Awards

-The GTC Awards are held annually and comprise the Awards for Excellence (in camera work) and a range of other awards that promote achievement relating to the art and craft of camerawork, including the GTC Dick Hibberd Award (formerly the TiCA or Television Cameraman's Award) and GTC Seal of Approval awarded for equipment that has made an outstanding contribution to the art and craft of the television camera professional.
+The GTC Awards were held annually and comprised the Awards for Excellence (in camera work) and a range of other awards that promoted achievement relating to the art and craft of camerawork, including the GTC Dick Hibberd Award (formerly the TiCA or Television Cameraman's Award) and GTC Seal of Approval awarded for equipment that has made an outstanding contribution to the art and craft of the television camera professional.